jasim/jsfoo-talk-learning-to-learn-reason/main.md

 At the bottom is the Javascript produced by BuckleScript.
 It is straightforward JS, and it uses the CommonJS syntax to require the momentjs npm module.

 That's one of the best thing about Reason: since we're using BuckleScript, we can use any and all npm library in our code.
-Also, since Reason code becomes Javascript, we can export that as npm packages as well.
+Also, since Reason code becomes Javascript, we can export that as our own npm packages as well.

 :::

 ------------------

+&nbsp;
+&nbsp;

-## A real-world application, built with BuckleScript and Reason
+### A real-world application, built with BuckleScript and Reason

 ::: notes